maeduphorne/rancid-tomatillos/README.md

 ## Introduction

 Rancid Tomatillos is a playful rendition of the popular movie rating site Rotten Tomatoes.
 We were assigned this paired project in the first week of Mod 3 at [Turing School](turing.edu) and completed full functionality of the project, as well as an additional feature, within 2 weeks.
-This project was our first time working in the React framework & Router, as well as our first time using Cypress for testing.
+This project was our first time working in the React framework & Router and helped us to solidify fundamental concepts.
+We also worked with Cypress testing for the first time in order to test React components & asynchronous JavaScript.

 When visiting the application, a user is able to click a movie's poster to view more information about the movie.
 A user is also able to search for a movie by title using the search bar.
 This information includes an overview, rating, budget, revenue, genres, and a trailer that plays on the page.
 When viewing the movie's detailed information page, a user is able to navigate back to the home page.